Instrumental Access 2016

 One such project she leads is examining methods to reduce maternal mortality through the study, design, and implementation of simple, affordable devices for use in maternity wards at Ghanaian hospitals.

-The Department of Biomedical Engineering’s focus on addressing local problems has attracted attention from US universities with global health programs interested in partnering, Dr. Kaufmann reports.
+The Department of Biomedical Engineering’s focus on addressing local problems has attracted attention from students wanting to pursue a biomedical engineering career from US universities with global health programs interested in partnering, Dr. Kaufmann reports.
 Student interest has been great as well; the department began a graduate program in biomedical engineering in 2014.

 “We have had to keep enrollment very low in spite of the great demand for these programs due to the lack of research facilities and faculty,” Dr. Kaufmann says.
 “Over the next few years, we intend to build capacity to strengthen these graduate programs.”